Artera | Recognized as the 2026 Best in KLAS winner for Patient Communications |

 Reduce cost and drive revenue: Patient engagement directly contributes to outcomes affecting hospital costs and reimbursement for health systems.
 Executing effective patient engagement strategies also means better patient retention and referrals.

 If care is to be truly centered on the patient, the patient’s specific care needs and other characteristics must be addressed.
 While it can be challenging and quite expensive to meet the unique needs of every individual, programs can be developed for groups of patients with similar characteristics.
-This process refers to patient segmentation.
+This process refers to patient segmentation, also known as healthcare market segmentation.

 According to Health Affairs, “Patient Segmentation divides a patient population into distinct groups—each with specific needs, characteristics, or behaviors—to allow care delivery and policies to be tailored for these groups.”

-• Person-Centric – an individual is assigned to just one category based on their top health need (mutually exclusive).
+Segmentation is both person-Centric (an individual is assigned to just one category based on their top health need and hierarchical (a range from healthiest to highest clinical need).

 As a healthcare organization, it’s crucial to segment your patient populations as it will help you identify high-risk, high-cost patients, understand the complex care needs of various patient groups, and tailor care delivery or engagement efforts based on those specific needs.
 These distinct groups can be based on various factors, such as risk of morbidity or mortality, usually defined by a long-term condition, pain, discomfort, functional status, as well as demographics, predicted behavior, or social determinants of health.